kemerelab/kemerelab.github.io/people/etienneackermann/index.md

 </div>

 <div class="bs-callout bs-callout-success">
-### Real-time video tracking and offline video analysis and annotation
+<h3>Real-time video tracking and offline video analysis and annotation</h3>

 <p>This is a project description</p>